 One of the most important personal finance basics to follow is living below your means.
 This is surprisingly simple, yet many people miss it.
 It’s elementary – just spend less than you earn.

 So, what keeps us from following this basic rule?
 Our desire to have some or all of the shiny things advertised to us constantly!

 Spending more than you make is a difficult cycle to break.
 It keeps you from getting ahead and will likely only lead you into debt.
-Breaking the paycheck-to-paycheck cycle is difficult, but it can be done.
+Living paycheck to paycheck is difficult to stop, but it can be done.